AzureAD/microsoft-authentication-library-for-dotnet/README.md

 - The latest stable release is [2.12.111071459](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/).
 -
-- There is no prerelease version available at this point.
+- There is also prerelease version of the library avialable on the [NuGet gallery](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/).
 -
 ## Samples and Documentation